Chart Color Schemes

 Cooroy is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Cooroy's dwelling structures, as per the latest Census, consisted of 87.8% houses and 12.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 96.1% houses and 4.0% other dwellings.
-Home ownership in Cooroy was 47.2%, with mortgaged dwellings at 32.4% and rented ones at 20.4%.
-The median monthly mortgage repayment in the area was $1,733, below Non-Metro Qld's average of $1,800.
-Weekly rent median was $430, compared to Non-Metro Qld's $415.
-Nationally, Cooroy's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher at $375.
+In Cooroy, as per the most recent Census evaluation, 87.8% of dwellings were houses, with the remaining 12.1% comprising semi-detached homes, apartments, and other types.
+This differs from Non-Metro Qld's figures of 96.1% houses and 4.0% other dwellings.
+Home ownership in Cooroy stood at 47.2%, similar to Non-Metro Qld, with mortgaged properties making up 32.4% and rented ones 20.4%.
+The median monthly mortgage repayment in the area was $1,733, lower than Non-Metro Qld's average of $1,800.
+Weekly rent in Cooroy was recorded at $430, slightly higher than Non-Metro Qld's figure of $415.
+Nationally, Cooroy's mortgage repayments were below the Australian average of $1,863, while rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing